steharr/ms4-shoop/README.md

 * **Order Confirmation**
 After payment has been submitted, user is directed to this page which ca=ontains order confirmations details if payment has been successful

+* **Sales Banners**
+Allows superusers to maintain sales banners displayed on the homepage of the site.
+Superuser can choose to creat, edit or delete sales banners from this page

+* **Create Banner**
+Allows superusers to create a sales banner on the site

+* **Edit Banner**
+Allows superusers to edit sales banner currently displayed on the site

 ---